mcarvin8/ava-sf-devops/README.md

 ## Bot Deployments

 To deploy Einstein Bots, you should update the `.forceignore` file with bot versions to not deploy/retrieve (such as the active bot version) and you should also update the `scripts/replacementFiles` with the Bot User for each org, if you are configuring the bot user.
 The metadata string replacements are done automatically by the Salesforce CLI before deployment and they are dependent on the `AUTH_ALIAS` variables configure in the `.gitlab-ci.yml`.

+If you do not want to use this feature, remove the `replacements` key in the `sfdx-project.json`.